anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession <!-- Bro: siehe Issue #16. -->(of the corresponding private key) in a way preventing changes to the combined information.
+  domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof-of-possession (of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the information elements may not have been bound cryptographically. <!-- Bro: Den Satz habe ich nicht verstanden. -->
+  Note that the proof-of-identity and the proof-of-prossession may not have been bound cryptographically.
-  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing. <!-- Bro: siehe Issue #16. -->
+  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof-ofpossession) for further processing.
   This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
-  In BRSKI the trusted component may <!-- Bro: Muss das hier nicht ein 'must' sein? --> <!-- stf: agree, proposal replace "may" with "is" --> be the EST server, co-located with the registrar in the target domain.
+  In BRSKI the trusted component is the EST server, co-located with the registrar in the target domain.

 * Utilizing authenticated self-contained objects for the